-Less than 30% of startups who responded to a corporate-startup study by McKinsey said they were happy with their corporate partnerships.
-Any corporate-startup partnership can be a struggle, with contrasting priorities, structures, and ways of working - and that's compounded when different cultures and languages meet.
-Founders partnering with companies in Dubai should choose their partners strategically, set common goals, and tap into local talent to ensure their offerings align with regional preferences.
+Regional Opportunities There are other growing business hubs in the Middle East.
+Saudi Less than 30% of startups who responded to a corporate-startup Arabia has urged companies seeking government contracts to set study by McKinsey said they were happy with their corporate up their regional HQs in the Kingdom, and PepsiCo, PwC, and partnerships.
+Any corporate-startup partnership can be a struggle, Unilever are among 350 global companies that have recently with contrasting priorities, structures, and ways of working - and obtained licences to do so.
+Dubai must continue to promote its that's compounded when different cultures and languages meet. friendly and innovative business environment to attract and retain Founders partnering with companies in Dubai should choose their the biggest global firms. partners strategically, set common goals, and tap into local talent to ensure their offerings align with regional preferences.

-Read a startup guide to securing corporate partnerships by Founders Factory.
+Partnership Problems Read a startup guide to securing corporate partnerships by Founders Factory.

-TALENT

-Recognised as one of the best cities in the world for global talent, Dubai is top-ranked globally for its friendly visa policies, livability, remote working, and the transparency of its blockchain-powered property market.
+TALENT Recognised as one of the best cities in the world for global talent, Dubai is top-ranked globally for its friendly visa policies, livability, remote working, and the transparency of its blockchain-powered property market.
 Like elsewhere, Dubai faces a shortage of Al talent, but organisations in Dubai are taking significant steps to close the skills gap.

-□ 1st

-Dubai is ranked as the world's best city for attracting global talent.
+1st Dubai is ranked as the world's best city for attracting global talent.
+Construction of the second state of the second Source: Kearney

-Source: Kearney